Tom Barry (rugby league, born 1899)

-Tom Barry was an Australian professional rugby league footballer who played in the 1920s.
-He played in the New South Wales Rugby League (NSWRL).
+Tom Barry (1899-1959) was an Australian rugby league footballer who played in the 1920s.

 Barry played for the South Sydney club in the years 1922-25 and the Eastern Suburbs club in 1927.
 In the 1923 premiership decider Barry played in the Centre's for Souths.

 In 1925 season Barry represented New South Wales in two interstate matches against Queensland.